momentohq/public-dev-docs/docs/cache/pattern/api-caching.md

 ---
-sidebar_position: 10
-title: Read-aside API Caching
+title: Caching API calls to WolframAlpha using Momento Cache
-sidebar_label: Read-aside API Caching
+sidebar_label: Caching WolframAlpa API calls
-description: Learn best practices around using Momento Cache to cache results from an external API
+description: Learn how to use Momento Cache to boost performance of applications using the WolframAlpha API
+keywords:
+ - cache
+ - momento
+ - read-aside
+ - wolframalpha
+ - api caching
+ - api
 ---

 # Use Momento Cache to cache results from an API

 Remote calls to an API can be slow and expensive.
-Depending on the access pattern, it can be desirable to cache results in a cache to improve your application's latency and availability.
+Depending on the access pattern, it can be desirable to store results in a cache to improve your application's latency and availability.

 With [Momento Cache](../), you can easily cache results from an API in a highly-available and scalable remote cache.

 ## Getting Started

 In this example we will build an application that can give us a string description of the current weather of the given place.
 We will use WolframAlpha API in this example to show you how we can cache the results of an API.

+Weather data is relatively static over short periods, making it an ideal candidate for caching.
+Additionally WolframAlpha API can be slow to respond due to its computational model.
+You can expect latency of around 700ms for WolframAlpha API versus the latency of less than 5ms for Momento GET API.

 1. [Create a cache in the Momento console](https://console.gomomento.com/caches/create)
 2. [Obtain an API Key (AppId) from WolframAlpha](https://developer.wolframalpha.com)